saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/issue-tracking/jira.md

 ### Required Jira Fields
 Backtrace requires the following fields, and automatically populates them based on your settings.
 You can override the content of any of these settings by specifying their value in the appropriate Backtrace Jira config setting, or by specifying it as a Custom Field.

-It's important to ensure that these fields are specified properly, as the Jira API will reject any request that has invalid fields or missing required fields.
+It's important to ensure that these fields are specified properly, as the Jira API will reject any request that has invalid fields or missing required fields:
 - **Project Key**: This is specified by the "Project Key" setting.
 - **Summary**: This is specified by the "Subject" setting.
 - **Issue type**: This is specified by the "Issue Type" setting, set to "Bug" by default.